 Our Pausa cafes are one of the largest charity fundraising streams for Dunelm, raising money through a mix of donations and collections.
-In FY23.
-Pausa ran a series of seasonal campaigns.
-These included donating 5p to Mind for every hot drink sold, a 10p donation for hot drinks and jammy biscuits purchased during donations linked to coronation celebrations.
+In FY23, Pausa ran a series of seasonal campaigns.
+These included donating 5p to Mind for every hot drink sold, a 10p donation for hot drinks and jammy biscuits purchased during the 'Make Time for Tea' event and similar donations linked to coronation celebrations.
 We also encouraged customers to put small change in recycled jam jars on Pausa cafe tables (sometimes it is the simplest idea that works).
 In FY23, Pausa raised over £250k for Mind.